xpgram/advance-wars/src/00 - Todo List.md

 Everything else in battle mode is just polish, pretty much.
 I'm missing things like COs and such, but nothing *big,* you know?
 My brain needs a big new project to work on.
 Plus, I need the online system so I can start developing it alongside the game's other features; keep the designs consistent and orderly.

-- [ ] Dev pause mechanic fails to update controls.
-I think controls are in... actually, they might be in globalTicker, which would kinda explain the frame-perfect thing you need for it to actually work.
-- [ ] The dev controller is separate from the virtual gamepads, but I'm not sure if it's different enough.
-If I moved the VGp update to scene, but left DevKb update in global...
-I'm not even sure I ~can~ do that.
-- [ ] The Pixi tickers seem to be more effective when invoked automatically.
-Or started(), rather.
-  - [x] Game.scene.ticker
-  - [ ] Game.globalTicker
-  - [ ] (private) Game.mainTicker
-  - mainTicker handles system-level things.
-Mainly, the meta-operation of scene.ticker and global.
-When Game.suspend() is invoked (by main) then scene and global are stopped() until started() again.
-  - Frame incrementing happens through a boolean mechanism which starts() and stops() tickers for one iteration.
-  - Pixi AnimatedSprites I think use the shared ticker... which can't be paused.
-Unless it can.
-If mainTicker still operates without shared, then we fine.

 - [ ] Scene has a property called 'resources' which should be equivalent to Game.loader.resources, but I never use it.
 I think I never use it.

-- [x] Add pause and frame incrementer
-  - [ ] Now I'm just concerned it breaks something.
-  - [ ] MapCursor still doesn't play nice.
-    - [ ] Because Game.scene.ticker get started() and this makes it independent of the main loop.
-I can make it part of the main loop by moving the update() call to scene's update step, but this makes the app reeaally slow for some reason.
-Iunno.
-    I'm leaving it be for now.

 - [x] Camera refactor: bugs and integration
 - [ ] manualMove can't move the camera's target transform fewer than 2 tile spaces away, for some reason.